OliverBrotchie/optionals/README.md

 }
 ```

-If you wish to create custom Errors, it is simple enough to make a coppy and edit of `mod.ts` as it is less than 100 lines long! 🚀
+If you wish to create custom Errors, feel free to coppy and edit this module! 🚀

 ## Full API